312 Academic Misconduct

 B. Academic Misconduct.
 Acts of plagiarism, cheating, or fabrication.

 1. Plagiarism.
-Plagiarism includes, but is not limited to, the adoption or reproduction of ideas, words, statements, images, or works of another person as one's own without proper attribution.
+Plagiarism includes, but is not limited to, the adoption or reproduction of ideas, words, statements, images, or works from another source as one's own without proper attribution.
 This includes self-plagiarism, which occurs when an author submits material or research from a previous academic exercise to satisfy the requirements of another academic exercise and uses it without proper citation of its reuse.
+Plagiarism also includes the unauthorized use of paraphrasing tools or "text spinners" and artificial intelligence software.

 3. Fabrication.
 Fabrication includes, but is not limited to, unauthorized falsification or invention of any information or citation in an academic exercise.